sonianshul180/wed_temp/README.md

 # wed_temp
-This is just HTML ans CSS for wedding invitation page
+This is just HTML ans CSS For Wedding Invitation Page